 The National Science Foundation’s Science Learning+ Initiative granted Frost Science a $1.4 million award that will help launch Move2Learn: Embodied Learning for Preschool Scientists, a three-year project that studies how thought and movement relate to embodied learning to accelerate science understanding among children.
 One of our new exhibitions, River of Grass, will be the focus of Move2Learn, researching how organizations can improve STEM learning exhibits for young visitors.
 Located in the William R. Kenan, Jr. Charitable Trust Gallery, River of Grass takes young explorers through a virtual, sensory-filled journey inside one of the most precious ecosystems on the planet—the Everglades.

 The goal of the project?
 To create new tools and techniques for evaluating embodied learning in museum settings, build guidelines for applying embodied learning to exhibit design and form an international community of early learning educators and researchers working together to focus on embodied pre-K science learning.

 Helping Frost Science to build upon ECHOS® (Early Childhood Hands-On Science), an interactive hands-on science curriculum for children ages three to five, is a generous $500,000 grant from the W.K.
 Kellogg Foundation.
-The funds will help launch ECHOS®: Science from the Start, a program that will bring hands-on science curriculum to 34 pre-K classrooms located in low-income, high-need communities throughout the Miami-Dade County Public Schools system.
+The funds will help launch ECHOS®: Science from the Start, a program that will bring hands-on science curriculum to 34 pre-K classrooms located in low-income, high-need communities throughout Miami-Dade County.